 Why did we shift away from the traditional caucus format?
-The surveys from GA 2013 showed that young adults who attended GA were most interested in: (1) meaningful networking; (2) skill-building for young adult ministry in their congregations; (3) worshipping; and (4) discussing trends in our faith/the future of Unitarian Universalism.
-We feel called to respond to these wishes by radically re-imagining young adult programming.
-We believe that moving away from the caucus format will allow for more diverse programming and will help a wider range of young adults engage more fully in General Assembly.
+The surveys from GA 2013 showed that young adults who attended GA were most interested in: (1) meaningful networking and community building; (2) skill-building for young adult ministry in their congregations; (3) worshipping; and (4) discussing trends in our faith/the future of Unitarian Universalism.
+We were called to respond to these wishes by radically re-imagining young adult programming.
+We believe that moving away from the caucus format has allowed for more diverse programming and helps a wider range of young adults engage more fully in General Assembly.

 How does this shift change the staff roles?
 Under the caucus format the Young Adult Caucus had two Co-Moderators who were elected by the caucus.
-This year the Co-Moderators were to be Hannah Roberts and Nic Cable.
-They have stayed in leadership positions, and are now Co-Facilitators of the YA@GA programming.
+Now these two roles are Co-Facilitators of the YA@GA programming.
+While still elected positions, instead of moderating a caucus they take on the work of organizing and supporting YA@GA.

-The three volunteer staff positions are: Worship Coordinator, Community Engagement Coordinator and Program Coordinator.
-The deadline for applications is December 6, 2013.
+The other two volunteer staff positions are Worship Coordinator and GA Talks Coordinator.
+The deadline for applications is November 2, 2014.
 For more information and an application, download "YA@GA Volunteer Staff Openings" (PDF, 3 pages).

 Where can I get more information about YA@GA and General Assembly as a whole?
 You can connect with YA@GA on Facebook and be alerted to new information as it is available.